We're going to be talking about, we're going to be talking about Julian Assange.

 Manning was ultimately charged with 22 specified offenses, including communicating national defense information to an unauthorized source and most serious of the charges, aiding the enemy.

-Other charges included violations of the espionage act of 1917, stealing U.S. government property, and charges under the Computer Fraud and Abuse Act of 1986 and charges related to the failure to obey lawful general orders under Article 92 of the Uniform Code of Military Justice.
+Other charges included violation of the Espionage Act of 1917, stealing U.S. government property, and charges under the Computer Fraud and Abuse Act of 1986 and charges related to the failure to obey lawful general orders under Article 92 of the Uniform Code of Military Justice.

-Manning answered guilty, please to 10 of the 22 specified offenses of February 2013.
+Manning answered guilty pleased to 10 of the 22 specified offenses of February 2013.

-Now you guys are wondering, well, what Myra, what do you what do you mean by this?
+Now you guys are wondering, well, Myron, what do you mean by this?

 Like, why wasn't she charged by the FBI like Assange?